NORMAN BROADBENT PLC

 We at Norman Broadbent Plc. (“we” or “our” or “us”) want to make sure all the personal information we have collected about you is safe and secure whether we collect it through our website at www.normanbroadbent.com (“Site”) or from other sources.
 This Policy set outs our commitments to you, in compliance with and beyond the General Data Protection Regulation (commonly known as the GDPR) and explains how we collect, store and use your personal information.

-We have not appointed a Data Protection Officer to oversee our compliance with data protection laws as we not required to do so, but our Office and HR Manager, has overall responsibility for data protection compliance in our organisation.
+We have not appointed a Data Protection Officer to oversee our compliance with data protection laws as we not required to do so, but our Group COO, has overall responsibility for data protection compliance in our organisation.
 If you have any questions about this Policy or what we do with your personal information, their contact details are set out in the “Contact” section below.

 Collecting specific, relevant personal information is a necessary part of us being able to provide you with any services or products you may request from us or in providing services or products to our customers and members, providing you with information you have requested or just managing our relationship with you, whoever you are.

 When we hold or use your personal information as a data controller or controller (see below for a description of what this is) we will provide you with a privacy notice which sets out in detail what information we hold about you (such as your contact details, address, etc.), how your personal information may be used and the reasons for these uses, together with details of your rights.

 Where we collect personal information from you directly, we will provide this privacy notice at the time we collect the personal information from you.
 Where we receive your personal information indirectly, we will provide this privacy notice when we first contact you, first pass the data to someone else or within a month, whichever is the earlier.

 We will only provide this privacy notice to you once, generally at the start of our relationship with you.
 However if the applicable privacy notice is updated substantially, then we may provide you with details of the updated version.
 You are encouraged to check back regularly for updates.